apigee/registry-experimental/README.md

 This repository holds experimental code that builds on the Registry API: new projects, suspended projects, and work that might be useful in future projects.

+### Running the registry-graphql proxy

+[cmd/registry-graphql](cmd/registry-graphql) contains a simple proxy that provides a read-only GraphQL interface to the Registry API.
+It can be run with a local or remote `registry-server`.

 ## License

 This software is licensed under the Apache License, Version 2.0.
 See